 This series of articles explores the classic (1896) book, Wanderer in the Spirit Lands, about a self-absorbed man who dies and awakens, stuck, in a dark and seedy spirit world before finding his way painfully to the light.
 The regular text is a chapter-by-chapter summary, and the italicized text is my observations, based on what I’ve learned about the afterlife over the years, especially through ITC research.

 Ch6.
 Franchezzo moves to a new, lighter building in the Twilight Land also belonging to the Brotherhood of Hope.
-His new small room includes a living picture of his lady love that’s like her mirror image, showing her smiling back at him or going about her daily activities.
+His new small room includes a living picture of his soulmate that’s like her mirror image, showing her smiling back at him or going about her daily activities.
 Also a fragrant, white rose that she asked to be sent to him in the dark, dry, totally barren realm that he’s described to her in one of their sessions.
 He begins to practice his service work (with little success at first, so mostly he observes) as he journeys into other dark realms that seem metaphorically created by their residents’ thoughts and attitudes:

 - A selfish world: a dim, rocky realm of gray stones and gray hills inhabited by people who’d loved and gratified only themselves during lifetime, so that now they can’t even see each other as they straggle aimlessly across the barren land… until at last they have an urge to see and to help another person.
 At that point they leave the gray world behind.
 Some rise to a place that’s only slightly better…